-Teaching will be in the form of lectures followed by questions from students that will reveal what is difficult for them to understand.
+Teaching will be in the form of lectures followed by questions from students that will be discussed in class to further their subject understanding.

-The only topic suitable for a general class discussion is the question as to whether we are alone in the universe and I hope we can discuss this topic together.
+A general class discussion will address the question as to whether we are alone in the universe and I hope we can discuss this topic together.

 I make no promise as it depends on the weather, but propose to make an evening visit to the Institute of Astronomy to use their 16 inch telescope to look at objects in the sky.
-Jupiter and the Moon will be well placed for observation.